Dive and Snorkel

 Recognised as one of Australia’s top shore dives, the Busselton Jetty is home to over 300 marine species.
 As you descend below the ocean’s surface you will be see the natural wonders that lie beneath the Jetty where its piles create Australia’s greatest artificial reef, host to an awe-inspiring forest of vividly-coloured tropical and sub-tropical corals, sponges, fish and invertebrates.

-The Busselton Jetty structure and surrounding water is multi-use, and for the enjoyment of all visitors, the below information will ensure you have a great diving experience.
+The Busselton Jetty structure and surrounding water is multi-use, and for the enjoyment of all visitors, understanding the below information will ensure you have a great diving experience.
+As a dive site, there are multiple access points to the water, a maximum depth of 8m and low currents in fair weather.

 During the Interpretive Centre’s opening hours there is an entry fee of $4 for those over 17 years.
-The Jetty Day Pass gives you access to dive, fish, swim or walk the Jetty.
+The $4 Jetty Day Pass gives you access to walk the Jetty and the $4 Dive/Snorkel Pass also gives you access to the Jetty while also identifying you as a diver/snorkeller who needs to complete a dive waiver .
 The Jetty is 1.8km long and the walk takes approximately 25 minutes each way.
 Tickets are valid all day and can be purchased at the Interpretive Centre window.
 Outside of the Interpretive Centre’s opening hours, admission is free.

 2. Dive gear transport